OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-03-Setting-Up-Signal.md

 ## Overview
 Signal is a secure messaging platform that utilizes end-to-end encryption.
-Because participants have already secured their phones in previous two lessons (mobile application settings review and secure lockscreens), their device is now ready to use with a program like Signal.
+Participants should have already secured their phones  ([mobile application settings review] and secure lockscreens), their device is now ready to use with a program like Signal.